-Most of the popular brands such as Trident and Orbit contain an alcohol-molecule of a sugar termed as xylitol.
+Many popular brands contain an alcohol-molecule of a sugar termed as xylitol.
 If this is the core component, then the gum is safe for pregnant women in decent amounts.

 2. Gums with aspartame as a sweetener

-Aspartame is a sweetener used in many gums, although it doesn’t provide any nutrition since it is artificial.
-Only in cases where the mother has PKU that such gums are highly advised against.
+Aspartame is a sweetener used in many chewing gums, although it doesn’t provide any nutrition since it is artificial.
+Only in cases where the mother has PKU are such chewing gums highly advised against.
 This is primarily due to the body’s inability in breaking down phenylalanine, present in the aspartame, which causes it to be stored in the body and start affecting the baby adversely.

 3. Gums that have sucralose as a sweetener

-Just like aspartame, sucralose is another artificial sweetening agent that contains no calories and is found in many chewing gums.
+Just like aspartame, sucralose is another artificial sweetening agent that contains no calories and is found in many chewing gum brands.
 It is beneficial since it doesn’t affect the sugar levels in the blood and maintains health as it is.